X 5 3

 Applying calculus techniques to x⁵ + 3 offers further insights:

 • Derivative: The derivative of x⁵ + 3 is 5x⁴.
 This represents the instantaneous rate of change of the function at any point x.
 Setting the derivative to zero reveals that the function has a critical point at x = 0.
-However, this is an inflection point, not a local maximum or minimum.
+Even so, this is an inflection point, not a local maximum or minimum.

 Frequently Asked Questions (FAQ)